LSchatzki/NTangled_Datasets/README.md

 Entanglement-based quantum datasets and generators for quantum machine learning.

 ## Motivation
-High quality, large-scale, datasets have played a crucial role in the development and success of classical machine learning.While most proposed novel quantum machine learning (QML) architectures are benchmarked using classical datasets, there is still doubt if whether QML on classical datasets is the best path towards a quantum advantage.
+High quality, large-scale, datasets have played a crucial role in the development and success of classical machine learning.
+While most proposed novel quantum machine learning (QML) architectures are benchmarked using classical datasets, there is still doubt if whether QML on classical datasets is the best path towards a quantum advantage.
 In our work (arxiv link here) we argue that one should instead employ quantum datasets composed of quantum states.
-For this purpose, we introduce the QuMEnt dataset composed of quantum states with different amounts and types of multipartite entanglement.
+For this purpose, we introduce the NTangled dataset composed of quantum states with different amounts and types of multipartite entanglement.

 <img src="https://github.com/LSchatzki/QuMEnt_Datasets/blob/9b652b8f2b1724f98a1fdd218a29e12c71271abd/overview.png" align="right" alt="State generation through parameterized quantum circuits and state classification through quantum convolutional neural networks." width="300"/>